-- Orthopedic - arthritis, tendonitis, joint replacement, ligament sprains, muscle strains
+- Orthopedic: arthritis, tendonitis, joint replacement, ligament sprain, muscle strains, fractures

 - Pain management